megamarc/Tilengine/docs/sprites.md

 TLN_SetSpritePosition (3, 160,120);
 ```
 ## Special attributes
-There are some special modifiers that control sprite flipping and priority.
+There are some special modifiers that control sprite flipping, priority and masking.
 Sprite flipping allows to draw a sprite upside down and/or horizontally mirrored.
 For example a platformer game just needs to have sprites drawn facing to the right, when character need to walk to the left, just set the horizontal flipping flag.

 **Priority** will draw the sprite in front of priority layers, instead of behind them.
 To set attributes, call \ref TLN_EnableSpriteFlag passing the sprite index and a combination of \ref TLN_TileFlags.
 For example to draw sprite 0 upside down: